worldamazing/plan/docs/overview.md

 The GI focuses on providing what truly matters: an elevated quality of life for all without promoting wastefulness or perpetuating unnecessary inequalities.
 This ensures that resources are utilized responsibly, fostering a culture where luxury is sustainable and universal.

-Ultimately, true luxury is not just about material comforts, but about living in harmony with others, in an environment where trust and joy are the norm.It’s about the experience of living alongside humans who are a pleasure to be around, in a world where the stress, competition, and mistrust that plague us today are replaced by joy, harmony, and trust.
+Ultimately, true luxury is not just about material comforts, but about living in harmony with others, in an environment where trust and joy are the norm.
+It’s about the experience of living alongside humans who are a pleasure to be around, in a world where the stress, competition, and mistrust that plague us today are replaced by joy, harmony, and trust.
 While an excessive lifestyle may have its appeal, it does not create the same sense of fulfillment and connection that defines a truly amazing life.

 ### Eradicating Exploitation
 The GI reimagines luxury to eliminate the exploitation and inequality often tied to it in the current world.
 In the GI framework, no one will be forced into servitude or low-wage jobs to maintain the comfort of others.
 Instead, roles such as personal assistance, high-level hospitality, or specialized care are redefined as opportunities that members choose voluntarily, motivated by meaningful incentives, personal fulfillment, or as a way to meet their required 2-day-a-week work duties.